leaksignal/leaksignal/docs/docs/Policy/Endpoints/Endpoint Config.md

 ### token_extractor

-The `token_extractor` field is an object that specifies how request/response tokens are captured and processed.
+The `token_extractor` field is a [Token Extraction](Token%20Extraction) object that specifies how request/response tokens are captured and processed.

 #### location